rijvi-mahmud/use-typed-hooks/README.md

 ## [useInterval](src/hooks/use-interval.ts)

 The `useInterval` hook sets up an interval and executes a callback function at the specified delay.
+It also provides a function to manually stop the interval.

 ### Parameters

 - `callback` - The function to be executed at each interval.
 - `delay` - The delay in milliseconds for the interval.
-If `null`, the interval is paused.
+If `null`, the interval is paused and cleared.

+### Returns

+- `{ stop: () => void }`: An object containing a `stop` function to manually stop the interval.

 ### Example